RoccoLiberoGiossi/SimRail/README.md

 ## Example

 See first `example_use.ipynb` for a complete example, including plotting and result analysis.
-A simple implementation of FASTSIM is done for teh equivalent contact in  `fastsim_example.ipynb`.
+A simple implementation of FASTSIM is done for the equivalent contact in  `fastsim_example.ipynb`.

 ## License